 - The American Express Cash Advance program allows you to withdraw cash at participating ATMs up to the available cash advance limit on the card account.
 The fee for a cash advance can be $5 or 3% of the transaction, whichever is greater.
 But some cards may set the dollar limit at $10 instead.

-Looking at the pros and cons of credit card cash advances
+Pros and cons of credit card cash advances

 You get access to cash fast